 CAD models are usually not conceived to be visualized in real time [OMITED FOR BLIND REVIEW] In regions of high concentration of objects there is a high computational cost that can compromise the possibility to use in a virtual reality environment.
 Figure 1 shows a small portion of an oil refinery where it is possible to note the complexity of objects (there are thousands of cylinders, cubes, pyramids, and other primitives for the representation of real objects).
 Even to render a small part of a refinery, the computational cost is already high even for high-end machines.

-Auto Tag is a tool that helps users of CAD software to display the desired objects in the scene with their references.
-The names are textures applied in geometric shapes.
+Auto Tag is a technique that helps users of CAD software to display the aditional information of objects in the scene with their references.
+The names are textures applied in geometric shapes, which have the name or other relevant information written on it.
 Thus, their identification is facilitated and can be quickly noticed when a user look at the objects.
-Figure 2 illustrates the use of these identifiers in the AvevaReview [3].
+It is usually applied with maximum transparence in the region without the letters, not changing the original color of the object being analyzed.
+Figure 2 illustrates the use of these identifiers in the AvevaReview [2] a very common software used for CAD simulations.